-Objective: As suitable funding and projects become available, predevelopment funding and low-cost debt products will be made available for affordable housing development.
+Objective: As suitable funding and projects become available, predevelopment funding and low_cost debt products will be made available for affordable housing development.

 Action 3.3.14: Evaluate the creation of a leveraged acquisition fund or debt/equity funds for small sites to support site acquisitions for affordable housing.
+Action 3.3.14: Evaluate the creation of a leveraged acquisition fund or debt/equity funds for small sites to support site acquisitions for affordable housing.

-Affordable housing developers indicated during outreach that competing with market-rate developers for sites posed a barrier on their ability to acquire sites for development.
+Affordable housing developers indicated during outreach that competing with market_rate developers for sites posed a barrier on their ability to acquire sites for development.
 The City typically provides gap financing commitments during predevelopment, with funds provided at construction finance closing; acquisition is an eligible cost for reimbursement by the City's funding.
 While directly funding acquisition presents an earlier, riskier, and less efficient investment of the City's limited funds, in recognition of this critical need the City will consider the implementation of a leveraged acquisition fund to allow for faster and more efficient acquisition transactions.
 The City will also study the creation of debt and/or equity funds to support small site housing projects.
 If feasible and funding is available, this new fund may be similar in nature to the City and County of San Francisco's Small Sites Program, which relies on non-governmental funding for acquisition and rehabilitation, that is later taken out by City funds.
 The City will also assess the feasibility of raising the Council authorization threshold for site acquisition to enable the faster purchase of sites.